 - Have a good attitude and willingness to learn.

-- Be willing to commit to the time requirements and able to work some evenings.
+- Be willing to commit to the time requirements and able to work evenings.

-- Presenting to groups of 4 to 20 people (4-years-old to adults)
+- Presenting to groups of up to 24 people (6-years-old to adults)

 - Hold discretion regarding guests’ privacy.